Maxime Deschamps

-Maxime Deschamps (born December 20, 1991) is a Canadian pair skater.
-With his skating partner, Deanna Stellato-Dudek, he is the 2024 World champion, the 2024 Four Continents champion, 2023–24 Grand Prix Final bronze medalist, a six-time ISU Grand Prix medalist, a three-time ISU Challenger Series gold medalist, and three-time Canadian national champion (2023–2025).
+Maxime Deschamps (born December 20, 1991) is a Canadian retired pair skater.
+With his skating partner, Deanna Stellato-Dudek, he is the 2024 World champion, the 2024 Four Continents champion, 2023–24 Grand Prix Final bronze medallist, an eight-time ISU Grand Prix medallist, a three-time ISU Challenger Series gold medalist, and three-time Canadian national champion (2023–2025).

 He and Stellato-Dudek are also the first pair team to perform an assisted backflip in an ISU competition.

-With Vanessa Grenier and Sydney Kolodziej, he competed at two Four Continents Championships (2016, 2018) and four Grand Prix events.
+With Vanessa Grenier and Sydney Kolodziej, he has competed at two Four Continents Championships (2016, 2018) and four Grand Prix events.

 Personal life

 Deschamps has attention deficit hyperactivity disorder.
 With respect to its impact on his competitive career, he has said "when I come into competitions, concentration is really easy for me.
 It's mostly at home where it's challenging on a daily basis."

 Career

 Early years

 Deschamps began learning to skate in 1997.
 He placed 6th in novice pairs with Alysson Dugas at the 2010 Canadian Championships, 10th in junior pairs with Catherine Baldé at the 2011 Canadian Championships, and 7th in junior pairs with Naomie Boudreau at the 2013 Canadian Championships.